 With a wide range of auto loans to choose from, DCU might be a good option if you’re an existing DCU member — or are eligible to become one — and qualify for one or both of the credit union’s rate discounts.

-A DCU auto loan may also be a good choice if you’ve already done some car shopping and know exactly which make and model you want to buy.
-But if you’re in the early phases of car-buying and just want a sense of the loan rate and terms you might qualify for, you may want to consider other lenders that offer the ability to apply for prequalification.
+If you’re in the early phases of car-buying and just want a sense of the loan rate and terms you might qualify for, you may want to consider other lenders that offer the ability to apply for prequalification.

 And if you’re not eligible to become a DCU member, you’ll need to look elsewhere for financing.